felixbarring/VoxelGame/README.md

 A project about creating a voxel based game.

-Instructions on how to build(only tested on ubuntu):
+Instructions on how to build on Ubuntu:

+Cmake need and OpenGL dependencies needs to be installed. sudo apt-get install cmake make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev

 git clone --recursive https://github.com/felixbarring/VoxelGame cd VoxelGame